joanseg/The-Positioning-Manual/chapters/09-Managing-the-Fear.md

 Chapter 3 warned you about The Fear.
 But, now that you've peered more deeply into the world of specialization and what your options might be there, it's a good time to talk about practical ways to manage The Fear.

 ## The first fear management approach is to **lower the stakes**.

 Lowering the stakes might look like specializing a digital marketing funnel as a low-stakes way to experiment with various possible specializations before committing more fully.
 Or alternately, build a market-first (rather than solution-first) productized service as a way to test demand for a specialized service.
 If it goes well, that service could eventually "take over" your business and enable a generalist to specialist transition with less existential fear.
 Both of these approaches fit under the superficial specialization umbrella discussed in Chapter 7.
 In the right situation, these can be useful approaches.

 My main caveat here is to properly align your expectations.
 Lowering the stakes might be the exact right decision because a low-stakes experiment is all your risk profile and personality can handle (see Chapter 12 for more on this).
 But lowering the stakes might also reduce the potential upside for you!
-Or you might half-ass it because there's not much on the line, and as a result get half-assed results.
+Or you might half-ass it because there's not much on the line, and therefore get half-assed results.
 So lowering the stakes is not a panacea, and it's not the only right approach.

 ## The second fear management approach is to **gather more evidence**